 Depending on the ingredients, burritos can last up to 3 to 5 days in the fridge.
-However, our breakfast burritos contain fresh avocado, onions, and tomatoes, it won’t last as long.
+But as our breakfast burritos contain fresh avocado, onions, and tomatoes, they won’t last as long.

 Burritos with raw, fresh ingredients can only stay good for about 24 hours in the fridge.
-However, we recommend eating it all up within 12 hours to enjoy the best quality possible.
+However, we recommend eating it all up within 12 hours to enjoy the best quality taste and texture possible.

 How to Reheat a Breakfast Burrito